LEIMAY Friends and Fellows Showcase: Nicolas Noreña + Michelle Uranowitz + Timothy Scott, Terra Incognita, Vertical Player Repertory

 Nicolas Noreña, Michelle Uranowitz, Timothy Scott*

-This Seems Like a Place for Everyday Objects
+CHIC UNIQUE (This Seems Like a Place for Everyday Objects)

-Set in the privacy of the Artist’s imagination den, This Seems Like a Place for Everyday Objects is a tiny, quiet exploration of the artist’s down-time.
+To strive.
+To seek.
+To find.
+A murder mystery set in the privacy of an undisclosed, dingy flat, CHIC UNIQUE: This Seems Like a Place for Everyday Objects is a tiny, quiet exploration of three women on the verge of discovery.
+Who’s done it?
 How and where do imaginations activate?
-In the middle of the night, over the stove, dusting off their plants–how do we fill our quotidian voids?
-The piece reflects on the Artist’s relationship with everyday objects that seem to hold genies, spirits, demons and characters that compose the Artist’s pre-creative life.
-We look to reestablish, honor and put on stage the character of our imaginations with humor and care.
+In the middle of the night, over the stove, dusting off the plants–how do we fill our quotidian voids?
+Find out in this sexy, nouveau experimental melodrama!

 Theatre director Polina Klimovitskaya presents a short film about a typical morning of a young woman living simultaneously in several different places.